theapi/alexa_sandbox/README.md

 # Alexa sandbox
 Messing around with Alexa

-To install as a node package using the following command from within your Node.js environment:
+To install as a node package using the following command from within the `src` directory of the project you want to build.
 ```bash
 npm install
 ```